LeetLLM

 Architecture

 The standard industry pattern is a cascade or tiered architecture.
 Content flows through a funnel of increasingly expensive but accurate models.
+This design isolates the bulk of the computational cost to a small percentage of edge cases, ensuring that simple requests are handled almost instantly.

 Real-time content moderation system: text and images are classified through fast first-pass filters, then escalated to LLM-based analysis for edge cases.
 Real-time content moderation system: text and images are classified through fast first-pass filters, then escalated to LLM-based analysis for edge cases.